 CRC Public Accountability and Transparency

-Dalhousie University is committed to fostering a collegial culture grounded in diversity and inclusiveness.
-The university encourages applications from Aboriginal people, persons with a disability, racially visible persons, women, persons of minority sexual orientations and gender identities, and all candidates who would contribute to the diversity of our community.
-This applies to all areas of hiring across Dalhousie—faculty, including Canada Research Chairs, and staff.
+Dalhousie University commits to achieving inclusive excellence through continually championing equity, diversity, inclusion, and accessibility.
+The university encourages applications from Indigenous persons (especially Mi’kmaq), persons of Black/African descent (especially African Nova Scotians), and members of other racialized groups, persons with disabilities, women, and persons identifying as members of 2SLGBTQ+ communities, and all candidates who would contribute to the diversity of our community.
+This applies to all areas of hiring across Dalhousie - faculty, including Canada Research Chairs, and staff.

 Dalhousie’s commitment to equity, diversity and inclusiveness is detailed within the university’s Diversity and Inclusiveness Strategy.
 This applies to all areas of hiring across Dalhousie—faculty, including Canada Research Chairs, and staff, as detailed in Goal 4: Institutional Viability and Vitality to recruit and retain a diverse workforce with emphasis on historically underrepresented groups.

 The robust Diversity and Inclusiveness Strategy resulted from a wide range of consultations within the Dalhousie community.
 Each part of that strategy has its own governance structure based on a number of factors.
-Dalhousie would view any Canada Research Chair Program (CRCP)-specific initiatives to require the approval of the Vice President Research following consultation with Human Resources and the Office of Human Rights and Equity Services.
+Dalhousie would view any Canada Research Chair Program (CRCP) - specific initiatives to require the approval of the Vice President Research and Innovation following consultation with Human Resources and the Office of Equity and Inclusion.

 In accordance with the Canada Research Chair Program’s Equity, Diversity and Inclusion Requirements and Practices, Dalhousie University: